 Eating at Universal Studios Singapore

-After scouring the various eateries for something semi-healthy and picky-toddler-worthy (the struggle is real!), we ended up grabbing veggie burger at Mel’s Drive-in (Hollywood) in desperation.
+After scouring the various eateries for something semi-healthy and picky-toddler-worthy (the struggle is real!), we ended up grabbing a veggie burger at Mel’s Drive-in (Hollywood) in desperation.
 I’ve since found out there would have been better options, such as:

 - Oasis Spice Cafe (Ancient Egypt) – serving up Middle Eastern, Indian and Malay food (with vegetarian options) this place would have been a winner if we’d managed to find it!